mjspriggs/overview/glossary/glossary.md

 ### account
 {: #x2012863}

 A unit within the representation of an organizational structure.
 It can include resources, such as servers, access controls, and configurations.
-See also [enterprise account](/docs/overview?topic=overview-glossary#x9863395).
+See also [enterprise account](#x9863395).

 ### account group
 {: #x8622525}

 An organizational unit for accounts within an enterprise.
 An account group can contain accounts or other account groups.
-See also [enterprise](/docs/overview?topic=overview-glossary#x2026915).
+See also [enterprise](#x2026915).

 ### accuracy
 {: #x3125742}

-A measure of the correctness of annotations that are produced by a machine learning model.
-See also [precision](/docs/overview?topic=overview-glossary#x2003831), [recall](/docs/overview?topic=overview-glossary#x2154357).
+A measure of the correctness of the decisions and predictions that are made by machine learning models, which are often part of AI systems.
+See also [precision](#x2003831), [recall](#x2154357).

 ### accuracy analysis
 {: #x7881108}